dfirsec/find_api_key/README.md

 ![Generic badge](https://img.shields.io/badge/python-3.8-blue.svg)

 This script scans a directory and identifies files that reference an API key.
-By default, the script searches for matches that contain a key named 'api_key'.
+By default, the script searches for matches that contain keys named 'api key', 'apikey', 'api_key', 'api-key'.
 However, a custom key name can be specified as an argument.

 ## Prerequisites